 - Sessions are delivered face-to-face or remotely for schools, TAFES, other education organisations and services for young people

-- The Annual StreetShot Arts Competition is open to all young people under the age of 25.
+- The Annual StreetShot Youth Arts Competition is open to all young people under the age of 25.

 Young people not connected to education can access further readings about viral hepatitis throughout our website, speak with a friendly staff member on webchat or call them on our free LiverLine on 1800 7003 003.

-The Annual StreetShot Youth Arts Competition, is open to all young people under 25 years of age, regardless of whether they are connected to an education or a youth service.
+The Annual StreetShot Youth Arts Competition is open to all young people under 25 years of age, regardless of whether they are connected to an education or a youth service.

-- The competition is a unique way of inviting young people to share, through their own creativity, what they understand about viral hepatitis.
+- The competition is a unique way of inviting young people to share, through their own creativity, what they understand about viral hepatitis

-- Participants can create an arts project of their choice, to represent their understandings of viral hepatitis, and to communicate what they think other young people need to know, for their entry to the StreetShot Competition.
+- Participants can create an arts project of their choice, to represent their understanding of viral hepatitis, and to communicate what they think other young people need to know, for their entry to the StreetShot Competition.